ARROW: Augmented Replay for RObust World models: Results

 \subsection{Tasks without shared structure: Atari}

 Median normalized performance is shown in \autoref{fig:atari-plot}, while other metrics are visualized in \autoref{fig:atari_metrics_bars}.
-Detailed numerical results (median [IQR]) are provided in Appendix \autoref{tab:atari_all}.
+Detailed numerical results (median [IQR]) are provided in Appendix \autoref{tab:atari_baselines_all}.

-ARROW nearly eliminates catastrophic forgetting, regardless of task order, while DreamerV3 suffers severe forgetting whenever a new task is introduced.
-TES-SAC also exhibits low forgetting scores, but this is misleading: TES-SAC largely fails to learn the Atari tasks in the first place, so there is little performance to lose.
+ARROW nearly eliminates catastrophic forgetting, regardless of task order, while DreamerV3 suffers severe forgetting whenever a new task is introduced. \rebut{TES-SAC's low forgetting scores (\autoref{fig:atari_metrics_bars}A,B) are an artefact of low absolute performance, not retention: it largely fails to learn Atari at this budget (median raw returns are close to the random-policy baselines in \autoref{tab:results_atari}), so there is nothing to forget.
+This is itself diagnostic, underscoring how strict the same-budget regime is for model-free agents and why forgetting must be read alongside ACC and WC-ACC.}

-\textbf{Default task order.} ARROW reduces forgetting by more than six-fold compared to DreamerV3 (0.197 vs.\ 1.217; \autoref{fig:atari_metrics_bars}A).
-DreamerV3 retains a slight edge in forward transfer, indicating that its unconstrained buffer allows faster initial learning on new tasks, whereas ARROW's augmented buffer introduces a modest plasticity cost.
-Crucially, ARROW achieves the best overall stability--plasticity trade-off, as reflected by a WC-ACC of 0.615, well above the negative values recorded for both baselines.
+\textbf{Default task order.} \rebut{ARROW reduces forgetting by nearly twenty-fold compared to DreamerV3 (\autoref{fig:atari_metrics_bars}A).
+DreamerV3 has a clear edge in forward transfer, reflecting that its unconstrained buffer allows faster initial learning on new tasks, whereas ARROW's augmented buffer introduces a plasticity cost.
+Crucially, ARROW achieves the best overall stability--plasticity trade-off, with a positive WC-ACC against negative values for both baselines.}

-\textbf{Reversed task order.} The same pattern holds when the curriculum is reversed (\autoref{fig:atari_metrics_bars}B).
-ARROW's forgetting drops to 0.039, closely matching TES-SAC while DreamerV3 again forgets catastrophically (1.348).
-ARROW maintains the highest WC-ACC (0.618), confirming that its stability advantage is robust to task ordering.
+\textbf{Reversed task order.} \rebut{The default-order conclusions are not order-specific: under the reverse curriculum (\autoref{fig:atari-plot}B, \autoref{fig:atari_metrics_bars}B), ARROW's forgetting stays low while DreamerV3 again forgets severely, and ARROW retains the highest WC-ACC.
+The qualitative ranking is identical to the default order, so we present these results primarily as a robustness check.}

-\textbf{Two-cycle training.} The two-cycle setting reveals ARROW's most distinctive strength: the ability to recover and even surpass prior performance when tasks are revisited (\autoref{fig:atari_metrics_bars}C).
-This is reflected in ARROW's maximum forgetting (Max-F), which is essentially zero (0.012), indicating that the worst degradation any task experiences between its first and second exposure is negligible.
-DreamerV3, by contrast, suffers a Max-F of 0.735, and TES-SAC reaches 0.089.
-Most notably, ARROW again leads in WC-ACC (0.388 vs.\ negative values for both baselines).
+\textbf{Two-cycle training.} \rebut{The two-cycle setting reveals ARROW's most distinctive strength: recovering and even surpassing prior performance when tasks are revisited (\autoref{fig:atari-plot}C, \autoref{fig:atari_metrics_bars}C).
+ARROW's maximum forgetting (Max-F) is very small, an order of magnitude below DreamerV3, with TES-SAC sitting between the two.
+ARROW is also the only method to record a positive WC-ACC.
+Since two-cycle training most closely resembles real deployments (agents repeatedly cycling between a small set of tasks), we view it as the most practically informative of the three settings.}